UiO-IN3110/UiO-IN3110.github.io/README.md

 Installation
 ============

-First make sure that you have conda installed (see for example [miniforge](https://github.com/conda-forge/miniforge#install))
+First make sure that you have Python installed (see for example [miniforge](https://github.com/conda-forge/miniforge#install))

 The dependencies for these slides can then be installed with the following commands: